ongaroleandro/autonomous-mobile-robot/README.md

 The ros topic `/cmd_vel` will receive commands from RTABMAP in the form of `geometry_msgs/Twist` messages.
 Looking at the [API](http://docs.ros.org/en/jade/api/geometry_msgs/html/msg/Twist.html) we can see that this message consists of two vectors; one for linear velocities and one for angular velocities.
 Since our robot can only move in a 2D plane we're only interested in the x and y component of the linear velocity vector and in the z component of the angular velocity vector.
 ## Arduino code for controlling the motors
 See the full code in PATH_TO_CODE.
-The gist of it is that we subscribe to the `/cmd_vel` topic, convert the `geometry_msgs/Twist` message into a motor speed and then convert this motor speed into a command for our motor driver.
+The gist of it is that we subscribe to the `/cmd_vel` topic, convert the `geometry_msgs/Twist` message into a motor speed and then convert this motor speed into a command for our motor drive.
 ## Testing Arduino code
 We'll use [teleop_twist_keyboard](http://wiki.ros.org/teleop_twist_keyboard), which converts key presses into `geometry_msgs/Twist` messages which then get published to the `/cmd_vel` topic.
 Install with: